FlaanKatsu/Bananarchy/README.md

 # Bananarchy™
-The repository for the source code for the Bananarchy game.
+The repository for the source code for the Bananarchy™ game.